 Once you open the container, the most important thing to remember is to keep it sealed tightly.

-If the cocoa powder comes in a plastic packaging that’s not easily resealable, consider pouring it into an airtight container.
+If the cocoa powder comes in plastic packaging that’s not easily resealable, consider pouring it into an airtight container.
 That will keep the moisture and any contaminants at bay.

 How Long Does Cocoa Powder Last?